Frequently Asked Questions

-Embedia's Solarai line of controls is different... in a good way!
-By using proprietary solar angle of incidence algorithms, Solarai controls predict the solar path and calculate the exact position of the sun relative to each individual shading element to ensure they are always in the optimal position.
-This is done by taking into account many factors including time of day/year, a building's geographical coordinates, orientation of shading elements in 3d space, advanced environmental modeling such as overshadowing and reflected glare, glare protection regions, building performance specifications, and more.
+Embedia's Solarai Plus line of controls is different... in a good way!
+By using proprietary solar angle of incidence algorithms, Solarai Plus controls predict the solar path and calculate the exact position of the sun relative to each individual shading element to ensure they are always in the optimal position.
+This is done automatically accounting for various factors including time of day/year, a building's geographical coordinates, orientation of shading elements in 3d space, advanced environmental modeling such as overshadowing and reflected glare, glare/thermal protection regions, building performance specifications, and more.
 Sensors can also be added to enhance the operation under varying environmental conditions such as overcast skies, but with predictive solar control they are not required for optimal positioning.

 In general, a case can be made that motorized shading is always worth the extra cost.
 The reality, however, is that this decision is project specific.
 It depends on many factors including the type and location of the building, how much value is placed on sustainability, energy efficiency, occupant comfort, aesthetics, environmental certification (LEED, WELL, Zero Energy, etc), as well as the desired level of performance for both the building and its' occupants.

 Over the past 20 years, Embedia control systems have enabled architects, developers, and owners alike to construct buildings meeting the highest levels of environmental performance.
 In large scale commercial installations, independent case studies have shown improvements in energy efficiency greater than 70% over comparable buildings without Solarai controls.
-One particular study, analyzing building performance over a 3 year period post construction, concluded that the system contributed to nearly $2 million dollars in annual energy savings by both optimizing solar heat gain and minimizing reliance on artificial lighting.
+One particular study, analyzing a specific building's performance over a 3 year post construction period, concluded that the system contributed to nearly $2 million dollars in annual energy savings by both optimizing solar heat gain and minimizing reliance on artificial lighting.
 In warmer climates especially, ROI from energy savings alone can be seen in as little as a few months.
 While it feels good to save money, it's even better when you are also doing something good for the environment!